DS-100/sp22/grad_proj/gradproject_full.md

 ### [Component 1] Analysis Notebooks

-The Jupyter Notebook(s) containing all the analyses that you performed on the datasets to support your claims in the narrative notebook.
+The Jupyter Notebook(s) containing all the analyses that you performed on the datasets to support your claims in the narrative PDF.
 Make sure that all references to datasets are done as `data/[path to data files]`.
-You can copy the datasets from `~/shared/grad_proj/multiple_datasets` into `data/` at the top-level directory for your project on DataHub to do this.
+You can copy the datasets from Google Drive into `data/` at the top-level directory for your project on DataHub to do this.

 Your analysis notebook(s) should address all of the following components in the data science lifecycle.
 Please note that a thorough explanation of your thought process and approach is **as important as** your work.
 We have provided a few preliminary questions/tips you can think about for each part:
 - **Data Sampling and Collection**